Lesson 20: Walking the Savior’s Path of Charity

 I would start by asking the class to think about what is charity?
 If they say, “the pure love of Christ,” like I did, I would ask for more.
 What does it look like in action?

-President Hunter, as outlined in Teachings of the Presidents of the Church, describes a process of testing the purity of gold that involves rubbing it across a touchstone.
+President Hunter, as outlined in the lesson, describes a process of testing the purity of gold that involves rubbing it across a touchstone.
 Gold would leave a mark on the stone, and it’s purity could be determined by the color of the mark.
 He goes on to say:

 “The touchstone of compassion is a measure of our discipleship; it is a measure of our love for God and for one another.
 Will we leave a mark of pure gold or, like the priest and the Levite, pass by on the other side?”